FenyoLab/Ok-Seq_Processing/README.md

 # Ok-Seq_Processing

 This repository contains scripts for processing OkSeq data.
+It also contains a script for finding origins of replication using the DER method.

  (1) process_okseq_SE_PE.py and run_process_okseq.sh can be used to process FASTQ files to obtain text files contain OkSeq read density on W and C strand for every 1kb.